Key takeaways

 The OcuraLife Plasma Pen is built for this

-Delivers focused plasma energy at the spot.
-Adjustable settings, single-use tips.
+Delivers focused plasma energy at the spot, with 9 adjustable settings and single-use tips.
 A scab forms, falls off on its own, and the skin renews.
+Backed by a 90-day risk-free trial.

 See the Plasma Pen